angelromarco04/MyNotes/CS/OS/data/54_datastr.md

 ---
 ## System calls for files management

-- **Create file**
+### Create file
 1. Create a new FDB.
 2. Set initial values in the FDB.
-- **Delete file**
+### Delete file
 - File and its FDB are removed.
-- **Open file**
+### Open file
 - If not shared:  `open(<MODE>, <FILE>, 0)`
 	1. New entry in open file table (# shared = -1)
-		2. Modify the FDB table
+	2. Modify the FDB table (if exists)
 		- If entry exists increment reference counter.
 		- If not exists FDB is copied and reference counter = 1.
+		- Set pointer of the entry in step 1 to this.
 	3. New entry in process' open file table (File descriptor)
-			- Points to entry in step 1
 - If shared: `open(<MODE>, <FILE>, 1)`
 	- If there is already an entry in open file table:
 		1. Increment shared count field.
-			2. New entry in the process open file table
+		2. New entry in the process open file table (File descriptor).
 	- If not entry in open file table:
 		1. Create an entry with shared count set to 1.
-			2.
+		2. Modify the FDB table (if exists)
+			- If entry exists increment reference counter.
+			- If not exists FDB is copied and reference counter = 1.
+			- Set pointer of the entry in step 1 to this.
+		3. New entry in the process open file table (File descriptor).
+### Close file
+- If not shared:
+	1. Entry in open file table is freed.
+	2. If there is a FDB table:
+		- Decrement the references counter.
+		-
+- If shared:

 ---
 ## System calls for directories management